How would China’s ‘String of Pearls Project’ affect India’s security?

 France, the USA, and Japan are among several other countries that already have their military base in Djibouti.
 USA has Camp Lemonnier (USA's only permanent base in Africa) in Djibouti which is a few kilometers away from China’s new base.

 China is paying $20 million a year as rent for the Djibouti base.
 Chinese banks are major funders of at least 14 projects in Djibouti, valued at $14.4bn.

 (China naval ship leaving for Djibouti)

 China said to be planning to increase its marine corps' strength from 20,000 to 1 lac personnel for overseas deployment.

-Concluding remarks is that with the help of "String of Pearls Project" China is trying to create threat in the mind of the Asian countries so that it can emerge as the super power in the Asia and the whole world as well.
-But this is just one face of the same coin; another face is that India is also setting naval base in its surrounding countries so that any Chinese invasion can be tackled.
+Concluding remarks is that with the help of "String of Pearls Project" China is trying to create a threat in the mind of the Asian countries so that it can emerge as the superpower in Asia and the whole world as well.
+But this is just one face of a coin; another face is that India is also setting a naval base in its surrounding countries so that any Chinese invasion can be tackled.